mkh1991/pitch-control/README.md

+## pitch-control

 A modern, high-performance Python library for calculating pitch control in football (soccer) using advanced vectorization and just-in-time compilation.
+Based on [Laurie Shaw's](https://github.com/Friends-of-Tracking-Data-FoTD/LaurieOnTracking/tree/master) implementation of the Spearman model.
+Currently only supports the Spearman physics-based model.

 ## Features